 Dopamine receptors link pathways from ADHD to Parkinson’s and more

 You may have heard the phrase “dopamine hit” in relation to something pleasurable.
-That’s because it’s relatively well-known that dopamine is involved in the brain’s pleasure center.
+That’s because dopamine is a neurotransmitter involved in the brain’s pleasure center.

-Doing something you enjoy can trigger a rush of this feel-good neurotransmitter that not only causes you to feel pleasure but reinforces the behavior that made you feel that way.
+Doing something you enjoy can trigger a rush of this feel-good “hormone” that reinforces the behavior that made you feel that way.

 But sparking your brain’s reward center isn’t all that dopamine does.
 It also plays a role in critical bodily functions, including: